deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Mr. Etsicitty and Ms. Buehler had weathered the vacuum of space rather better than Ms. Chang, and were both recovering elsewhere in the building.
 Etsicitty's foot was attracting prosthetic and rehabilitation specialists from all over North America, who were sharing detailed footage and images of it with their colleagues overseas.
 By all accounts the interface between flesh and synthetic material was ingeniously self-sterilising, and might well revolutionize the field of human prosthetics.
 Bartlett, as a lifelong enthusiast for science, was keeping a weather-eye on that development, but it was outside of his field.

-To be frank, so was the case of Ms. Chang, but nobody else was even half as qualified as Ted was, so….
+To be frank, so was the case of Ms. Chang, but nobody else was even half as qualified as Ted was, so…

 Doctor Spilny frowned at her patient, deep in thought.
 "Prognosis?"